komalsorte/Inventory-System-for-Mercury-Wireless/README.md

 - npm start
 - Following UI should load on the screen.
 If not then go to http://localhost:3000/
 ![alt text](https://github.com/komalsorte/Inventory-System-for-Mercury-Wireless/blob/master/img/homePage.png)
+#### Database
+No database connection is required.
+Data is being maintained in simple .json file.

 ## How to use?
 ### Create Tab